withing9c/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

 Remember to take breaks throughout the day to clear your mind and recharge.
 Avoid getting caught up in long, unproductive stretches of work, as this can lead to burnout and decreased efficiency.
 Instead, set realistic deadlines for each step and focus your attention on completing them.
 Finally, don't be afraid to ask for help when you need it.
 Collaborating with others can often lead you down a more productive path.

+# 2024-01-24
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on profiling and data.
+Simplicity and clarity enhance reliability and evolvability, while over-optimization can lead to complex, hard-to-debug systems."

+In other words, don't waste time trying to make parts of your code faster before you have evidence that they're a bottleneck.
+Invest in good design, solid algorithms, and readable code, which often results in better performance by default due to improved processor cache usage, reduced branching, and so forth.
+Always measure, then optimize if needed.